mongodb-developer/getting-started-bun-mongodb/README.md

   GET /
   ```

-  Response: `Welcome to Bun.js with MongoDB!`
+  Response: `Welcome to Bun with MongoDB!`

 - **Books API:**